During the COVID-19 pandemic, classes will be in a hybrid, online and face-to-face format.

 Training and Certification

-The Health Care Access Now Community Health Worker Training Program includes 100 hours of classroom training that addresses the core competencies in health, knowledge of social service resources, communication skills, advocacy, CPR certification, lifespan development and basic community health worker skills.
-The in-class portion of the program will be held in three five-day sessions at HCAN’s offices in Walnut Hills from 8:30 a.m. – 4:30 p.m.
+The Community Health Worker Certification Program includes 100 hours of classroom training that addresses the core competencies in health, knowledge of social service resources, communication skills, advocacy, CPR certification, lifespan development and basic community health worker skills.
+The in-class portion of the program is offered in separate day and evening sessions.
+The daytime session will be held on consecutive Mondays and Fridays, 9 a.m.–4 p.m. at our 4968 Glenway Avenue location.
+The evening session will be held on consecutive Tuesdays and Thursdays, 5-9 p.m. at our 2602 Victory Parkway location.
 Full attendance is required for all in-class coursework.

 Students must also complete 130 hours of a community-based practicum as required by the Ohio Board of Nursing for state certification.
 Health Care Access Now assists students to identify and complete the required community-based practicum with local hospitals, health care providers and nonprofit organizations.